damnalex/MiniWebProjects/README.md

 [link](https://damnalex.github.io/MiniWebProjects/questionnablecontentRecovery.html)  <br>
 (If you like questionnable content, please go read it on [the official site](https://www.questionablecontent.net), so Jeph gets the ad revenue, thanks ;-) )

- - A list of pokemons, with a big and a small image:
+ - A list of all the pokemons, with a big and a small image:
 [link](https://damnalex.github.io/MiniWebProjects/recover%20Pokemon%20images.html)